"T Cell Movement/Traffic"

 I need more time to work on my abstract and poster, can the deadline be extended?

-No. Please plan accordingly and submit the abstract and poster by 5 p.m.
-CDT of the deadline provided.
+No. Please plan accordingly and submit the abstract and poster by the deadline listed on this web page.

 My summer project is not complete.
 What should I do?

-The abstract, poster or Elevator Speech does not require conclusive or complete results.
+No products resulting from this MD Anderson Summer Experience (e.g., abstract, poster or Elevator Speech) requires conclusive or complete results.
 Report your findings and future research objectives.

 |Year||Status||Name||Mentor||Department||College or University||Classification||Speech Title|